 Your hair color can also play a big role depending on the look you’re going for.
 If you want a more natural look and transition, then you’re going to want to choose a color that’s only a few shades lighter or darker than your natural hair.

+You may also wonder, what color should I dye my hair that does not require lots of maintenance?
 A lot of people underestimate the upkeep and maintenance it takes when it comes to hair color.
 That is often why you find people regretting the decisions they’ve made when it comes to hair.
 To avoid that, you’re going to want to really consider how hard your choice is going to be to maintain.
 One of the hardest colors to maintain is reddish colors — they’re super easy to wash out and you need to constantly revive them and take very good care.
 Another difficulty comes with the recent trends of ombre or balayage, they can often get too brassy and so you need to constantly retouch them and use very specific hair care products.

+What color should I dye my hair based on the seasons?
 While this is often a factor that isn’t given much thought, it is actually more important than you think.
 It’s important to consider the seasons because you’re not going to feel great about a super dark color with summer right around the corner.

 The lighter colors are going to work best for the spring or summer whereas you might want to save darker tones for cooler months.
 This might seem silly but most people change their entire wardrobe and makeup routine seasonally, so you’re going to want your hair to complement that change.